hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

         + weight defining the probability distribution over data vectors
       + recognition weights
         + weights in red  used for approximately getting the posterior distribution
-        + using the weight to get factorial distribution in each hidden layer
+        + using the weights to get factorial distribution in each hidden layer
         + the approximations of the posterior not working very well
   + Wake phase
     + use recognition weights to perform a bottom-up pass
     + train the generative weights to reconstruct activities in each layer from the layer above
-    + putting data in of the visible layer at the bottom
+    + putting data into the visible layer at the bottom
     + using forward pass through the network w/ the recognition weights
     + making stochastic binary decision at each hidden layer
     + each hidden units independently about whether on or off